Student-centric advice and objective recommendations

 Warren Wilson College

-- Eligibility: Students who excel in academics, work, service –the scholarship program recognizes achievement in one or more of these areas
+- Eligibility: Students who excel in academics, work, service and are admitted to the college

 College Foundation of North Carolina

 This one-stop shopping website offers planning tools, timelines, test prep resources and financial literacy guidance are everything you need to set a course for college.
-Lots of scholarships that are easy to search for too!
+Along with lots of scholarships that are easy to search for!

 Community College Student Resources